razie/scripster/README.markdown

 What?
 =====

 Interactive scripting pad for scala.
 It is available over telnet, http and swing.
-Read the guide at http://wiki.homecloud.ca/scripster
+Read the guide at [http://wiki.homecloud.ca/scripster](http://wiki.homecloud.ca/scripster).
+See [building instructions](blob/master/Building.markdown).

 Why?
 ----